TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/index.md

 * Age
 * Good or bad behaviour

-To apply sorting to a column, open the **Sort By** panel and choose how you'd like to sort your class.
+To apply sorting to you class, open the **Sort By** panel and choose from the sorting options.

 {% include faq-end.html  %}